Get ready to wow everyone with the best hot fudge sauce ever. Seriously.

 • Place the butter, sugar, corn syrup, heavy cream, salt and milk in a large, heavy-bottomed saucepan.
 Heat over medium heat until it comes to a boil.

-• Meanwhile, whisk together the cocoa powder, water, rum and vanilla into a thin paste.
+• Meanwhile, in a large bowl, whisk together the cocoa powder, water, rum (or your preferred substitute), and vanilla into a thin paste.

 • Chop the chocolate into small pieces (or use excellent quality chocolate chips or paillettes) and add to the bowl.

-• When the dairy comes to a boil, regulate the heat so it maintains a slow boil but doesn't boil up in the pan.
+• When the dairy comes to a boil, regulate the heat to medium so it maintains a slow boil but doesn't boil up in the pan.
+Your sauce will be bubbling all over the surface but not frantically so.
+More of a lazy boil that doesn't boil up.

-• Stir the dairy frequently and boil until it reaches a light caramel color, about 20-30 minutes (less time if you half the recipe).
+• Stir the dairy frequently–at least every 2-3 minutes–and boil until it reaches a light caramel color, about 20-30 minutes (about 15 minutes if making a half batch).
 You don't necessarily want the mixture to be super thick, but you do want it a few shades darker than when you started.
 If you have an instant-read thermometer, the ideal temperature to shoot for is 224F.

 • Once the dairy is a lovely shade of deep beige, pour it into the bowl with the chopped chocolate and cocoa paste.
+Do this carefully holding the pot away from you a bit since the mixture is so hot.
 Allow it to sit for a minute or two and then whisk until smooth.

-• Optional: Strain it just to make sure it is completely smooth.
+• Optional: Strain the sauce through a fine-mesh strainer to make sure it is completely smooth.

 Did You Make Any Changes?